lcp-llp/terraform-provider-veeambackup/docs/resources/azure_service_account.md

 ## Notes

 - Either `client_secret` or `application_certificate` (with optional `certificate_password`) must be provided for authentication.
-- The `azure_account_purpose` determines what operations this service account can perform within Veeam Backup for Microsoft Azure.
+- The `azure_account_purposes` determines what operations this service account can perform within Veeam Backup for Microsoft Azure.
 - When specifying subscriptions, ensure the service account has appropriate permissions on those subscriptions.
 - The service account must be created using an existing Entra ID application that has the necessary permissions configured.